- German Studies

 One of the most effective ways for students to immerse themselves in another culture—arguably the best—is for them to work there.
 Internships provide real training, contacts, impressive lines for resumes, and sometimes even a foot in the door to a full-time job.
 Interns enjoy maximal contact with native speakers, abundant opportunities to practice languages, learn new skills, and hone the skills they have been taught on campus through practical use.

-The German department offers its students help in finding internships in German-speaking countries.
+The German department offers its students advice in finding internships in German-speaking countries.
 Our students have obtained summer internships in Germany through the Weiser Center for Europe & Eurasia, Cultural Vistas, DAAD RISE, and other organizations.

 U-M has the most students studying abroad among Big Ten universities and is fourth in the nation among higher education institutions.
 This reflects U-M’s ongoing commitment to helping students go overseas.
 Germany is rated as one of the most popular destinations for U-M students studying abroad.